troyhantech/deep-research/README.md

 5. The planner analyzes the context and the subtask results to determine next action.
 6. Repeat this process until one of the following conditions is met:

-   - The Planner deems the information sufficient and proactively generates a report.
+   - The Planner proactively invokes the Reporter to generate a report when sufficient information is deemed available..
    - The number of iterations reaches the `max_reasoning_times` configuration, at which point the system forcibly passes the existing information to the Reporter and requests it to generate a report.

 7. The system delivers the final report to the user.